anonamee-333/anon-nldl-aaaa/README.md

 2. Run evaluation (by default, will output csv:s to `logs/`)
    3. `python auto_eval.py --help`
    4. `python auto_eval.py --results_dir results --build_path path/to/build`
-   5. or manually ``./build.x86_64 --agent hanningAO --model models/hanning-1.onnx --benchmark --name hanning_1 --decisionPeriod 1``
+   5. or manually ``./build.x86_64 -agent hanningAO -model models/hanning-1.onnx -benchmark -name hanning_1 -decisionPeriod 1``
 5. Plot the results using the scripts in ``plotting/``
    6. If you used the ``auto_eval.py``, these scripts should work with minimal modification.
    6. If you are not using the ``auto_eval.py``, you may need to modify the plotting scripts.